PeterLinX/Introduction-to-Neo/en/Neo Wallet.md

 ### Introduce

-Imagine a wallet in our pocket, there're several cards in it.
-When we need to pay the bill, we will calculate the money we have first.
-Neo wallet is the same as the wallet in our pocket, however, it have addresses instead of cards.
+Imagine a physical wallet in our pocket, there are several debit cards in it, eaching containing a balance.
+When we need to pay a bill, we will use these cards to pay it off.
+If the bill is high enough then one card might not have enough balance on it to pay off the entire bill.
+So we would use multiple cards in order to pay off the bill.
+The Neo wallet is the same as the wallet in our pocket, however, instead of cards, the Neo wallet uses addresses to hold balances.

 ![Comparison](https://github.com/PeterLinX/Introduction-to-Neo/blob/master/en/images/Neo%20Wallet/Comparison.jpg)